Christopher Evans (outlaw): Evans and Morrell

-Folsom Prison Escape
+Folsom prison escape

 While Chris and John awaited their trial in Fresno, Eva decided to busy herself with assisting George's escape from Folsom Prison.
 She had received a letter from George written in code that May, telling her to expect and assist a “Mr. Johnson” who would arrive in Visalia in the coming weeks.
 Later that June, a man came to the Byrd’ home asking for “Mrs. Bolivar”.
 Eva told Fredericks, under the alias of Johnson, to meet her that evening in the orchard.
 He told her that George wanted her to gather guns for his escape and that he would have arrived earlier but had been thrown off the train several times after his release.
 At first she denied the request, but after Fredericks told her how harsh life in prison had been, she agreed to help.

 Eva knew a saloon keeper in Visalia, a friend of her father named Si Lovern.
 He had previously told Eva that several bounty hunters had pawned their guns for drinks, and that he had stashed the weapons in his saloon.
 Si Lovern would later be suspected of laundering money for Evans and Sontag.
 Lovern brought the weapons to Eva, which consisted of two Winchester rifles, three pistols, and a knife, and she hid them in her grandmother's barn.
 Eva wrapped the weapons in a blanket and gave them to Fredricks, along with $300 and George Witty's revolver, which Eva had acquired after Witty dropped it during the confrontation in Visalia.
 On June 27, Fredericks had returned to Folsom Prison and was able to successfully hide Lovern's guns in the prison quarry undetected.
 He then got word to Williams of the gun's location.
 Fredericks then stowed away on a train east and shot a brakeman who tried to throw him off near Colfax.
 He again became a wanted man.

 By that time, George and Frank Williams had gotten several others involved in their escape plan, including convicts Anthony Dalton (no relation to the Dalton Gang), Hiram Wilson, “Buckshot” Smith, and Charles Abbot.
 While there were no walls at Folsom Prison, there were several towers positioned on the hills armed with Gatling guns, as well as several men on horseback who patrolled the grounds.
 Despite the danger, the men assumed that the poorly paid guards would not fight back after seeing the prisoners were armed.